matthiaskoenig/pkpd-tutorial/source/introduction.rst

 This tutorial files are available from `https://github.com/matthiaskoenig/pkdb_tutorial
 <https://github.com/matthiaskoenig/pkdb_tutorial>`_.

+.. image:: /resources/introduction/pbpk.png
+   :height: 250

 Within this tutorial the resources and information will be provided to build a PK/PD for a given drug or substance.
+See the following introductory talk giving an overview of basic concepts and the work in our group :download:`Physiological based pharmacokinetics models for analysis of liver function </resources/introduction/Koenig2020_pk-tutorial.pdf>`.

 A good introduction to the basic concepts in physiologically based pharmacokinetic modeling in drug discovery and development can be found in :download:`Jones2013 </resources/introduction/Jones2013.pdf>`.

-.. image:: /resources/introduction/pbpk.png
-   :height: 250

-Please see the following introductory talk giving an overview of basic concepts and the work in our group :download:`Physiological based pharmacokinetics models for analysis of liver function </resources/introduction/Koenig2020_pk-tutorial.pdf>`.

 Example projects